British Rail Class 378: History

 By the start of the twenty-first century, several types of rolling stock that had originally entered service multiple decades before were in operation across London.
-In particular, the Silverlink franchise on the North London line was frequently regarded by travellers as having offered a poor service, complaints centering around extremely congested trains and unreliable service.
-The Class 313 was being used for these services at this time; its interiors were of noticeably lower quality compared to that of newer trains, and the trains themselves were viewed as unwelcoming to passengers, particularly during late hours.
+In particular, the Silverlink franchise on the North London line was frequently regarded by travellers as having offered a poor service, complaints centring around extremely congested trains and unreliable service.
+The Class 313 was in use for these services at this time; its interiors were of noticeably lower quality compared to that of newer trains and the trains themselves were viewed as unwelcoming to passengers, particularly during late hours.
 Officials at Transport for London (TfL) were motivated to improve the situation and decided on a modern replacement for the Class 313.
 Accordingly, they began to investigate various options for doing so.

-In August 2006 it was announced that a contract worth £223 million had been signed between rolling-stock manufacturer Bombardier and TfL, under which an initial batch of 152 individual cars would be supplied, deliveries of which were to start in September 2008.
+In August 2006, it was announced that a contract worth £223 million had been signed between rolling-stock manufacturer Bombardier and TfL, under which an initial batch of 152 individual cars would be supplied, deliveries of which were to start in September 2008.
 The original contract contained an option to purchase additional cars, up to a total of 216.
 Maintenance arrangements were also included, involving the construction of a new depot near New Cross Gate station to perform heavy maintenance tasks upon this new fleet.
 The new fleet, designated Class 378, was manufactured by Bombardier at its facility in Derby.

 In July 2007, TfL announced it had ordered a further 36 Capitalstar carriages for £36 million.
 The order comprised three additional four-car units for the East London Line, and 24 additional carriages to extend the original 3-car units for the North London Line into 4-car units, to be delivered in 2011.